16 Ways to Be Less Appealing to a Narcissist

 1. Become an enigma, not an open book.

 Think of yourself as a smooth, unremarkable pebble on a beach.
 Don’t react emotionally to their provocations or attempts to get a rise out of you.
 Respond calmly and neutrally, offering minimal information and engagement.
-This emotional unavailability will leave them feeling bored and unfulfilled.
+Frustratingly enough for them, your emotional unavailability will leave them feeling bored and unfulfilled.

 3. Cultivate an air of self-assuredness.

 Narcissists are drawn to people they see as vulnerable or insecure.
 Project an aura of quiet confidence, even if you’re feeling anything but.
 Stand tall, make eye contact, and speak with conviction.
-This subtle shift in demeanour can make you appear less appealing as a potential victim.
+Even a subtle shift in demeanour can make you appear less appealing as a potential victim.

 4. Redirect their attention elsewhere.

-When a narcissist starts their usual self-aggrandizing monologue, gently steer the conversation towards someone else.
+When a narcissist starts their usual self-aggrandising monologue, gently steer the conversation towards someone else.
 Express interest in another person’s achievements or subtly compliment someone else in the room.
-This subtle redirection can deflate their ego and make you less captivating as an audience.
+A bit of subtle redirection can deflate their ego and make you less captivating as an audience.

 5. Celebrate your own accomplishments subtly.